shrivatsahosabettu/mainframeadventures/README.md

 ## OS/VS COBOL V1R2M4 (Prod# 5740-CB1) for MVS 3.8

+This are just some examples I'm putting together meanwhile I re-learn COBOL.

+I'm by no means an expert on COBOL or mainframes, so use it with caution.
+My experience with COBOL was circa 1997-2006 on OS/390 and AS/400.

+If you have any snippets you would like to share or you think my code can be improved, please fill free to create a Pull Request.

+Many thanks to the folks at [https://groups.io/g/H390-MVS](https://groups.io/g/H390-MVS) that helped me to finish READSEQ.

 * **TEMPLATE**: Template with (almost) all DIVISION and SECTION.
 * **CONDITIO**: Example of use of conditional statements (IF/ELSE, IF NOT, SIGN, CLASS, CONDITION-NAME, AND).
 * **ARITHMET**: Example of arithmetic operations (ADD, SUBTRACT, MULTIPLY, DIVIDE, COMPUTE).